yiisoft/yii-core/UPGRADE.md

   instead of `\InvalidArgumentException`.
 If you wrap calls of these methods in try/catch block, change expected exception class.

-* `yii\rbac\ManagerInterface::canAddChild()` method was added.
+* `Yiisoft\Rbac\ManagerInterface::canAddChild()` method was added.
 If you have custom backend for RBAC you need to implement it.

 * The signature of `yii\web\User::loginRequired()` was changed.
 The method has got an extra optional parameter